 The LP evaluates the environmental feasibility of a proposed mining project.
 Tristar submitted the LP application to SEMAS on July 19, 2022, along with the completed Environmental Impact Assessment (EIA), and the Report on the EIA.
-We anticipate that prior to the end of the second half of 2023, SEMAS will inform Tristar of the date and location for a public hearing on the EIA.
-Once the hearing is completed, we anticipate by the end of the second quarter of 2023 the granting of the LP likely with certain conditions.
+We anticipate that prior to the end of the 2023 calendar year, SEMAS will inform Tristar of the date and location for a public hearing on the EIA.
+Once the hearing is completed, we anticipate by the end of 2023 or early in 2024, the granting of the LP likely with certain conditions.
 Within six months of receiving the LP, Tristar will submit the application for the LI.
 Studies are already underway in support of the LI application.